 - Short Description.
-It is the text thing that gets displayed on the product page under the name.
+It is the next thing that gets displayed on the product page under the name.
 Works best as a short summary of what the product is.

-- Product Categories, is where you can Group similar products together.
-For instance hats, Works just like the standard WordPress categories.
+- Product Categories are where you can group similar products together.
+For instance, hats, Works just like the standard WordPress categories.

-- Product Tags, is an additional way to help you organize your database of products.
-Works just like the standard WordPress tags.
+- Product Tags are an additional way to help you organize your database of products.
+It works just like the standard WordPress tags.

-- Product Image, is the main image of product.
+- Product Image is the main image of the product.

 Click on the big Publish button after getting done all of the settings mention above, your first product has just been added.